roopeak/todo-app/README.md

 # todo-app
-A simple Todo app created with vanilla JavaScript, HTML and CSS.
-Pretty much learning to do a project with webpack.
+A simple Todo app done using
+	- JavaScript
+	- HTML
+	- CSS
+	- Webpack

+The application data is stored using browser's local storage.